vkottler/vtelem/docs/message.md

 `channel_id[0]` | . . . | `channel_id[size - 1]` | `channel_event[0]` | . . . | `channel_event[size - 1]`
 ----------------|-------|------------------------|--------------------|-------|--------------------------

+### Invalid

+No further interpretation of an `invalid` frame can be made.
+If a client is expecting to process real data and encounters this frame, discard and move on to the next delivery of the frame-encapsulating transmission.

+If the transport mechanism is stream-oriented and can't distinguish discrete transmissions, the client should close the stream and indicate error.

 ### Message